If U Seek Amy: Controversy

-Controversy was first reported by Australian music site Undercover.com.au on December 5, 2008, after the release of the album.
-Leonie Barsenbach, a housewife from Sydney, said, "I was astonished and totally taken aback when I heard my 5 and 7-year-old kids walking around the house singing 'F-U-C-K' ...
+Controversy was first reported by Australian music site Undercover.com.au on December 11, 2008, after the release of the album.
+Leonie Gardensfield, a homemaker from Adelaide, said, "I was astonished and totally taken aback when I heard my 5 and 7-year-old kids walking around the house singing 'F-U-C-K' ...
 When I asked them what it was, they told me it was Britney Spears.
 I was horrified.
 I got them the Circus album but there was no warning on it ...
 It is extremely offensive.
 I feel deceived."
 Rolling Stone writer Daniel Kreps defended Spears, arguing that parents should have been aware of the singer's musical themes.
 After the song was announced as the third single from the album, American radio stations were unsure about playing the track due to its double entendre in the chorus.
-Program directors of Z100 and KIIS-FM compared the issues to be faced by their radio stations to the release of the Black Eyed Peas 2005 single, "Don't Phunk with My Heart", saying that "listeners thought it was the other word, and so we had to change it to 'mess'".
+Program directors of Z100 and KIIS-FM compared the issues to be faced by their radio stations to the release of the Black Eyed Peas' 2005 single, "Don't Phunk with My Heart", saying that "listeners thought it was the other word, and so we had to change it to 'mess'".
 Program director Patti Marshall of Q102 said "It's ok to put in on an album, have fun with it, but we're publicly owned, you know? [...]
 It's not about us.
 It's about the mom in the minivan with her 8-year-old."
 WFLZ's Tommy Chuck said his station produced their own edit of the song that replaced "seek" with "see", with the station's disc jockeys referring to it as "If U See Amy".